DIEGOROCU/DIEGOROCU/README.md

 <h2 align="left">Hi 👋!
-My name is Diego and I'm a Computer engineering and Math student from UCM, Madrid, Spain</h2>
+My name is Diego and I'm a Computer Engineering and Math student from UCM, Madrid, Spain</h2>

 ###